oredions/emily-tracker/README.md

     https://cmake.org

-5. Delete the following files from the root directory if they exist (those are system specific files that you will have to generate again on your system):

-    cmake_install.cmake

-    CMakeCache.txt

-    CMakeFiles

-    EMILYTracker

-    Makefile

-6. In terminal, change directory into the root directory of the project and run the following command to generate makefile:
+5. In terminal, change directory into the root directory of the project and run the following command to generate makefile:

     cmake .

-3. Compile the project:
+6. Compile the project:

     make

-8. Set up network for USB ethernet adapter:
+7. Set up network for USB ethernet adapter:

     IP Address: 192.168.1.3